JeffTheGracious/FinanceTracker/README.md

 # AI Finance Tracker — Capstone Project Source Code

-This repository contains the complete source code for the **AI-Powered Personal Finance Tracker**, developed for the ITSS-440 Capstone Project.
+This repository contains the complete source code for the AI-Powered Personal Finance Tracker, developed for the ITSS-440 Capstone Project.
-The application is built with **Blazor WebAssembly** and runs entirely in the browser, storing all data locally for user privacy.
+The application is built with Blazor WebAssembly and runs entirely in the browser, storing all data locally for user privacy.

 ---